challenge-project/challenge-doc/making-your-first-modification.md

 We have to decide and code in how our percentage is going to progress until 100%.
 It always depends on specific scripts, but in our case, we just want to divide all of the checkpoints into each progress section, so it goes as smoothly as it can go.

 We need to have some kind of counter of each checkpoint progressively.
 There are two ways for this.
 Using `for` loop instead of `foreach`, which counts as you loop through, or have another variable before `foreach` and add `+1` on each loop.
-First way can become a mess with more complex scripts so we are going to stick with the second way.
+The first way can become a mess with more complex scripts so we are going to stick with the second way.

 ```php
 ***Main***